The Finish Line

-To compare and contrast the beliefs of the three cultures explored in lessons 1-4 to our own beliefs today and share the information with another class.
+To compare and contrast the beliefs of the three cultures explored in lessons 1-4 to one's own family traditions - similarities and differences.

 The learner will:

 - compare and contrast similarities and differences of philanthropic beliefs of various cultures.

 - analyze their own cultural heritage of giving.

 - Projected copy of Fruits We Bear (handout below)